Dearestchoice/TalentScout/README.md

 ## TalentScout

-TalentScout is a decentralized talent engagement and payment management platform on the Reactive Network.
+TalentScout is a decentralized talent engagement and payment management platform.
 This smart contract enables scouts and talents to establish engagement agreements, with automatic payment release or refund based on predefined deadlines.
-The contract integrates with the Reactive Network to ensure deadlines are managed transparently, securely, and efficiently.
+The contract ensures deadlines are managed transparently, securely, and efficiently.

 ## Features
 Engagement Management: Create, track, and manage engagements between scouts and talents.